 Annual fee: The Citi Diamond Preferred card has a $0 annual fee.

-Both Visa and Mastercard are accepted in more than two hundred countries.
-And it is very rare to find a location that will accept one but not the other.
+Visa and Mastercard are tied in the categories that matter most to consumers, so it's best to compare Mastercard and Visa cards to find the specific offer that will save you the most money.
+Both Visa and Mastercard are accepted in more than 200 countries, and it is rare to find a location that accepts one but not the other.
 Furthermore, both Visa and Mastercard administer certain benefits programs, including … read full answerrental car insurance and extended warranties.
 But individual card issuers decide what coverage cardholders receive.

 So it doesn’t really matter whether you have a Visa or Mastercard in your wallet.
 As long as you have at least one of them and your card offers competitive terms, you’ll be in good shape.
 If you’d like to learn more about the similarities and differences between Visa and Mastercard, including how the best credit cards on each network compare, check out WalletHub’s complete Visa vs. Mastercard review.